Do You Have a Tribe?

 We need our tribes through all the cycles of life if we are to lead full and happy lives.

-This is possible even if our family does not live near, because we can build tribes.
-We can build communities.
+This is possible even if our families do not live near, because we can build tribes.
+We can build Communities.

 It is time for all of us to sound our drums.